 At least one change of clothing should be kept at the school at all times.
-Clothing needs to be properly labeled with the child's last name.
+Clothing needs to be properly labeled with the child's last name and kept in some form of bag.
 Each child has a specially designated space to hold personal belongings.
+Please ensure that the change of clothing is weather appropriate and reflects the outside climate.
+Every classroom relies on donations for "extra clothing" and may have to call the parent if a change of clothing is not available for the child if it is needed.

-\\Please note that the school is not responsible for any personal belongings brought into the classroom.
+Please note that the school is not responsible for any personal belongings brought into the classroom.